Blaisorblade/pdbp.github.io/index.md

    - the implementation of `FP` defines the semantics of programs.
  - in `PDBP,`
    - programs have *flexible semantics* using
+     - `implicit object`'s that `extend trait Program`
+       - both simple `implicit object`'s and complex ones obtained by *naturally transforming* simpler ones,
-     - `import`ed *program implementations* implicitly depending on `import`ed `implicit object`'s that `extend trait Program`), and
+     - *program implementations* that, indirectly, depend on those `implicit object`'s
+       - recall that programs are defined in `class`es that are declared to implicitly have programming capabilities,
+       - `object`'s extending those `class`es directly depend on those `implicit object`'s and program implementations are available as members of those `object`'s,
-     - `import`ed *program meanings* that use *natural transformations* to define the semantics of programs by transforming program implementations.
+     - `implicit object`'s that `extend trait ProgramMeaning`, that, by naturally transforming those program implementations, define the semantics of programs
+       - both simple `implicit object`'s and complex ones obtained by naturally transforming simpler ones.

-Agreed, this is a whole mouth full of technical details, but, hopefully, gradually things will become clear later in this document.
+Agreed, the statements above may seem daunting at first sight, but they will become more familiar later in this document.

+Let's rephrase the statements

+  - we define a type class `trait Program`,
+  - we define programs in `class`es that are declared to implicitly have the programming capabilities of `trait Program`,
+  - we define `object`'s that `extend` those `class`es using *dependency injection by* `import` of `implicit object`'s that `extend trait Program`, making program implementations available as members of those `object`'s
+  - we define the semantics of programs by naturally transforming those program implementations using *dependency injection by* `import` of `implicit object`'s that `extend trait ProgramMeaning`

 Consider, again, the `factorial` program below.